CD player: Further development and decline

 The CD was planned to be the successor of the gramophone record for playing music, rather than primarily as a data storage medium, but from its origins as a format for music, its use has grown to encompass other applications.
 In 1983, following the CD's introduction, Immink and Braat presented the first experiments with erasable compact discs during the 73rd AES Convention.
 In June 1985, the computer-readable CD-ROM (read-only memory) was introduced and, in 1990, the CD-Recordable, also developed by both Sony and Philips.
 Recordable CDs were a new alternative to tape for recording music and copying music albums without the defects introduced in the compression used in other digital recording methods.
 Other newer video formats such as DVD and Blu-ray use the same physical geometry as CD, and most DVD and Blu-ray players are backward compatible with audio CD.

 By the early 2000s, the CD player had largely replaced the audio cassette player as standard equipment in new automobiles, with 2010 being the final model year for any car in the US to have a factory-equipped cassette player.
 Currently, with the increasing popularity of portable digital audio players, such as mobile phones, and solid state music storage, CD players are being phased out of automobiles in favor of minijack auxiliary inputs and connections to USB devices.

 Some CD players incorporate disc changers.
-Commonly these can hold 3, 5, 6, or 10 discs at once and change from one disc to the next without user intervention.
+Commonly, these can hold 3, 5, 6, or 10 discs at once and change from one disc to the next without user intervention.
 Disc changers capable of holding up to 400 discs at once were available.
 Also, the user can manually choose the disc to be played, making it similar to a jukebox.
 They were often built into car audio and home stereo systems, although 7 disc CD changers were once made by NEC and Nakamichi for PCs.
 Some could also play DVD and Blu-ray discs.

-Meanwhile, with the advent and popularity of Internet-based distribution of files in lossily-compressed audio formats such as MP3, sales of CDs began to decline in the 2000s.
+Meanwhile, with the advent and popularity of Internet-based distribution of files in lossy-compressed audio formats such as MP3, sales of CDs began to decline in the 2000s.
 For example, between 2000 and 2008, despite overall growth in music sales and one anomalous year of increase, major-label CD sales declined overall by 20% – although independent and DIY music sales may be tracking better (according to figures released 30 March 2009), and CDs still continue to sell greatly.
 As of 2012, CDs and DVDs made up only 34% of music sales in the United States.
 In Japan, however, over 80% of music was bought on CDs and other physical formats as of 2015.
-As of 2020, compact cassettes, vinyl records, and CDs are still being released by some musicians, primarily as merchandise, to allow fans to provide financial support while receiving something tangible in return.